ignite/cli/docs/guide/scavenge/08-cli.md

 # CLI

-A Command Line Interface (CLI) will help us interact with our app once it is running on a machine somewhere.
+A Command Line Interface (CLI) will help you interact with our app once it is running on a machine somewhere.
 Each Module has it's own namespace within the CLI that gives it the ability to create and sign Messages destined to be handled by that module.
 It also comes with the ability to query the state of that module.
 When combined with the rest of the app, the CLI will let you do things like generate keys for a new account or check the status of an interaction you already had with the application.

 The CLI for our module is broken into two files called `tx.go` and `query.go` which are located in `./x/scavenge/client/cli/`.
 One file is for making transactions that contain messages which will ultimately update our state.
 The other is for making queries which will give us the ability to read information from our state.
 Both files utilize the [Cobra](https://github.com/spf13/cobra) library.